acannistra/texme/README.md

 Finally, there are some dependencies to mention.
 I'm going to wrap this up into a homebrew package soon so they will be easy to deal with.

+*In fact* I'd advise that until I can write up a nice how-to-use document, you might be better off waiting.